dvliman/LexicalAnalyzer/readme.txt

     bool break class double else extends for if implements int
     interface newarray println readln return string void while

 2. An identifier is a sequence of letters, digits, and underscores, starting with a letter.
    Toy is case-sensitive, e.g., if is a keyword, but IF is an identifier;
    hello and Hello are two distinct identifiers.

 3. White space consists of blanks, newlines, and tabs.
    White space serves to separate tokens, but is otherwise is ignored.
    Keywords and identifiers must be separated by white space or a token that
     is neither a keyword nor an identifier.
    For instance, ifintvoid is a single identifier, not three keywords;
     while if(23void scans as four tokens.

-4. An integer constant can either be specified in decimal (base 10) or hexadecimal (base 16).
-   A decimal integer is a sequence of decimal digits (0-9).
+4. An integer constant can either be specified in decimal (base 10) or hexadecimal A decimal integer is a sequence of decimal digits (0-9).
-   A hexadecimal integer must begin with 0X or 0x (that is a zero, not the letter oh),
+   A hexadecimal integer must begin with 0X or 0x
     and is followed by a sequence of hexadecimal digits.
    Hexadecimal digits include the decimal digits and the letters a through f
     (either upper or lowercase).